Eagle 1970 Indy car-by-car histories

 Page Racing was a tightly-funded operation owned by Tom and Mary Page of Santa Ana, California, but what they lacked in funding was more than made up for by the talented team: Mike Hiss as driver with chief mechanic Dave Klym assisted by George Huening.
 Hiss surprised a few people by finishing tenth and seventh at his first two races, and Klym, who had been Hiss's mechanic at Charlie Hayes Racing in Formula B, was nominated for rookie chief mechanic of the year thanks to the immaculate preparation of the Eagle.
 After Hiss moved to the Gerhardt team for 1973, Klym moved to AAR to run Wally Dallenbach's car at the 1973 Indy 500, then was Jerry Grant's mechanic in 1975 on Fred Carrillo's Spirit of Orange County entry, and won the mechanics' award with Carillo in 1977.
 He left Carillo to found FABCAR in 1977, first building Wheeler Formula Super Vee cars, designed by Gary Wheeler, and moved on to build new Lightning Indycars for Lindsey Hopkins in 1980, designed by Dave Bruns, and later a series of very successful GTP cars.
 Huening moved to Patrick Racing and was George Bignotti's assistant in 1975, then became chief mechanic at Longhorn in 1978, before returning to Patrick Racing as Gordon Johncock's crew chief.

 There were few appearances of the 1970 Eagles from 1973 onwards.
-The Page Racing car was destroyed in testing in Bob Criss's accident at the start of the year; the Hopkins car may have made one final appearance; the Leader Card Racers 803 went to Gus Hoffman for Larry Cannon to race; and the late Jim Robbins' car continued to be entered at the Indy 500 but never went on track.
-There were no more sightings of the second AAR car or of Michner-Patrick's 802 in 1973, but 802 would reappear in 1974 when owned by Patrick Santello.
+The Page Racing car was destroyed in testing in Bob Criss's accident at the start of the year; the Hopkins car may have made one final appearance in 1973 before going to Patrick Santello for 1974; the Leader Card Racers 803 went to Gus Hoffman for Larry Cannon to race; and the late Jim Robbins' car continued to be entered at the Indy 500 but never went on track.
+There were no more sightings of the second AAR car or of Michner-Patrick's 802 in 1973.

 'the Lindsey Hopkins car'